×

 Key Takeaways

-• Lumbago, affecting the lower back, can manifest as acute, sub-chronic, or chronic pain and is prevalent among adults worldwide, significantly impacting quality of life.
+• Lumbago, affecting the lower back, can be acute, sub-chronic, or chronic and is highly prevalent among adults worldwide, significantly impacting quality of life.1

-• Identifying and understanding symptoms, such as localized pain and radiating discomfort, is crucial for timely diagnosis and effective management of lumbago.
+• Recognizing symptoms such as localized pain and radiating discomfort is crucial for timely diagnosis and effective management.

-• Treatment options for lumbago include pain medication, physical therapy, alternative therapies, and surgical procedures, with prevention strategies focusing on lifestyle changes like posture correction and regular exercise.
+• Treatment options include pain medication, physical therapy, alternative therapies, and surgical procedures.
+Prevention focuses on lifestyle changes like posture correction and regular exercise.

 What is Lumbago?